The cost of insulin is a serious problem for many people who live with insulin-dependent diabetes in the United States.

 Both of these insulins are what’s called “synthetic human insulin”.
 It’s different from newer insulins that are called insulin analogs.

 Both require a very rigid eating schedule.
-In the “old days” of type 1 diabetes management, a patient taking Regular and NPH insulin would have to eat a very specific number of carbohydrates ever 2 to 3 hours.
+In the “old days” of type 1 diabetes management, a patient taking Regular and NPH insulin would have to eat a very specific number of carbohydrates every 2 to 3 hours.

 If you don’t adhere to a consistent eating schedule and carbohydrate quantity, you will experience recurring severe low blood sugars.